MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-mfa-upload-oath-tokens.md

 Hardware OATH tokens typically come with a secret key, or seed, preprogrammed in the token.
 Before a user can sign in to their work or school account in Microsoft Entra ID by using a hardware OATH token, an administrator needs to add the token to the tenant.
 The recommended way to add the token is by using Microsoft Graph with a least privileged administrator role.
 For more information, see [Hardware OATH tokens (preview)](concept-authentication-oath-tokens.md#hardware-oath-tokens-preview).

 As an alternative to using Microsoft Graph APIs, tenants with a Microsoft Entra ID Premium license can have a Global Administrator input these keys into Microsoft Entra ID.
-Secret keys are limited to 128 characters, which is not compatible with some tokens.
+Secret keys are limited to 128 characters, which isn't compatible with some tokens.
 The secret key can only contain the characters *a-z* or *A-Z* and digits *2-7*, and must be encoded in *Base32*.

 Programmable OATH time-based one-time passcode (TOTP) hardware tokens that can be reseeded can also be set up with Microsoft Entra ID in the software token setup flow.